hackle/blog-rust/raw/state-monad.md

 greet name = (greetings !! index, name)
 ```

-(A small note, for differentiation, I use `(String, Name)` instead of concatenating them to a single `String` as in JavaScript, e.g. `greetings !! index ++ name`.
-This is to avoid getting two `String`s mixed up in the steps to come.)
+(A small note, I use `(String, Name)` instead of concatenating to a single `String`, to avoid getting two `String`s mixed up in the steps to come.)

 Just one problem - there is no easy way to mutate `index`.
-But we REALLY like the ease of mutation in the JavaScript version.
-How?
+So a direct translation from JavaScript is a no-go.
+What can we do?

 ### Keep the state on the side

-It's always good to start simple.
-We are going to keep the state on the side - passing it around as an extra parameter.
+Let's try again in the Haskell way.
+We are going to keep the "state" on the side, as, passing it around as an extra parameter.

 ```haskell
 -- I am going to call it "state" now to suit the narrative :-)